-STOP LOSS ATTESTATION STATEMENT
+STOP-LOSS ATTESTATION STATEMENT

 STATE OF NEW YORK

-COUNTY:
+COUN

-I,on (Name and Position) behalf of attest
+I,(Name and Position) on behalf of attest

-(Name and Position) that documentation and proof of payment to providers to provided upon request for purposes of verifying that ap York State on behalf of the enrollee identified below. for all claims for the enrollee listed below are available and will be
+(Name and Position) that documentation and proof of payment to pr provided upon request for purposes of verifyin York State on behalf of the enrollee identified oviders for all claims for the enrog that appropriate Stop-Loss pays llee listed below are available and will be

-I agree that New York State has the right to recoup from paid for Stop loss claims for which appropriate support
+I agree that New York State has the right to red coup from any moneys

-rendered to the identified enrollee is not available. ting documentation showing paymen his made to providers for care
+paid for Stop-Loss claims for which appropriate rendered to the identified enrollee is not availate. te supporting documentation show

-Documentation must include date(s) of service, verifical service, patient diagnoses, service provider name(s) and service provider(s).
-Such amount(s) should be consisted district and the plan or in the absence of specific contral can be shown to be the amount customarily paid by the ad identification number(s), proof of ent with the terms of the contract be act term, justifiable based on specific amount(s) actually paid to the tween the local social services
+Documentation must include date(s) of service service, patient diagnoses, service provider nar service provider(s).
+Such amount(s) should be district and the plan or in the absence of specifican be shown to be the amount customarily pair me(s) and identification number(s consistent with the terms of the c ic contract term, justifiable based ), proof of amount(s) actually paid to the contract between the local social services

-Enrollee Name Enrollee ID#
+Enrollee Name - Enrollee ID#

 Benefit Year

-Applicable Stop loss Threshold
+Applicable Stop-Loss Threshold

 Total Amount Over Threshold

-Less: Any Applicable Plan Liability and Third-party Pacoverage): yments and other insurance
+Less: Any Applicable Plan Liability and Third-coverage): (e.g., copayments and other insurance

-Net Amount of Stop loss Payment Due Plan
+Net Amount of Stop-Loss Payment Due Plan

-I attest that all information provided on this statement a knowledge and that the Plan identified above is due this
+I attest that all information provided on this sta knowledge and that the Plan identified above is

 Signature

 Print/Type Name

 Name of Plan

+112

-Date Sworn - Notary Public
+Date Sworn - Notary P JDIIC